priyasstechunt/delta-demo/README.md

 # delta-demo
-learning how to use git and github
+learning how to use git and github.